 Discussion Groups, Videos, and Meetings

-There is a new Facebook group: search for “Friends of St Mary’s Ewell”.
+There is a new Facebook group: click on the link or search for “Friends of St Mary’s Ewell”.
 If you join you can take part in chat and conversation.

-In the coming weeks we plan to run online discussion and bible study groups.
-We will post sermons or reflections as online videos.
-Church meetings will continue via online videoconferencing, e.g. Zoom.
+We are holding social events (such as quizzes and coffee mornings) and church meetings online using Zoom.
 Those interested in participating in discussions and meetings are encouraged now to ensure they have a laptop, PC or tablet with camera, microphone, and speakers.
 If your computer doesn’t have these features, they can be bought separately, and we’d be happy to help you get up and running.
-Let us know, a watch this space for more details.

 If you don’t already use Facebook please consider joining at least for a period.
 You don’t need to give them any personal information you don’t want to, but it is where we will be streaming and posting lots of our videos.
 You don’t need to join Facebook to view livestreams and videos, but you do to comment and interact.
 You can view recordings of livestreamed services later when they have finished.